How To Find Hidden Cameras & Spy Gear Like a Professional: The Definitive Guide

 Step 4: Check Every Outlet And Identify What Is Plugged Into Each Socket

-All surveillance devices require a power source; whether that power source is powered by an electrical outlet or a wireless battery may depend on how long you are expected to occupy the room and if the perpetrator has access to your room.
+All surveillance devices require some type of power source.
+Whether that power source is powered by an electrical outlet or a wireless battery may depend on how long you are expected to occupy the room and if the perpetrator has access to your room.

 Devices that run on batteries have limited lifespans, however, those that run on electrical power can be used for constant and long-term surveillance.